OrchardSkills/OrchardSkills.OrchardCore.SaaS/README.md

 # Conclusion

-With the powerful features pf the Orchard Core framework, we were able to create a Multi-Tenant, SaaS, Web Hosting Service with just a single Web Application.
+With the powerful features of the Orchard Core framework, we were able to create a Multi-Tenant, SaaS, Web Hosting Service with just a single Web Application.

 # GitHub